PanuwatSguy/Simple-File-Hashing-Tool/README.md

 # How to Use:

-1.Run the program in Terminal or Command Prompt.
+1.Run the program in Terminal or Command Prompt (node+FileName).

 2.Enter the file path of the file you wish to check.